 However, kwfinder has more to offer than just SERP.
 If you look at the above screenshot, it shows more details such as domain authority, Page authority, Links, SEO difficulty, and Estimated visits to that URL for the specific keyword.

 Those details are very important when you optimize your article.
 Sometimes you might write a great piece of content and it might not rank well in Google.

 If you consider all the parameters explained above, the chances are high and you will know for which keyword you should complete and which you should avoid.

 Why I Use Keyword Planner

-	Moreover, the SEO Difficulty, Page authority and other SERP based results

-	add great value for the tool.
-Here is the consolidated view of the search

-	keyword “cloud hosting”
+Moreover, the SEO Difficulty, Page authority, and other SERP-based results add great value to the tool.
+Here is the consolidated view of the search keyword “cloud hosting”